tbrowder/Abbreviations/README.md

         ab    => ['a', 'ab'],
         Abcde => ['Ab', 'Abc', 'Abcd', 'Abcde'],

-In contrast, *without* the initial subgrouping, the *min-abbrev-len* is three for the entire set and the result will be:
+In contrast, *without* the initial subgrouping, the *min-abbrev-len* is three for the entire set and thej result will be:

         A     => ['A'],
         ab    => ['ab'],                   # <- one less abbreviation